MelonKony/millmint/site/factbook/bulletin/travel.md

 ## Independent Travel

 Naturally, people want to travel independently for a variety of reasons.
 They may be visiting family, or chasing adventure.
 They might simply be visiting a region with no government hotels available, or with a reduced consular presence.
-While the [[Ministry of Foreign Affairs]] establishes travel advice and warnings, there is no specific mechanism to prevent a Vekllei person from going where they like.
+While the [[Ministry of the Interior]] establishes travel advice and warnings, there is no specific mechanism to prevent a Vekllei person from going where they like.

 Independent travelers are entitled to a superior stipend of $100 a day depending on their destination and length of stay.
 This applies for up to four weeks at a time, and can be extended only with permission.
 Extensions are usually only granted for occasions like long-service leave or bereavement.